meiyor/ABIChallenge_Juan_Manuel_Mayor_Torres/README.md

 ![image](https://github.com/user-attachments/assets/d0a89b51-a783-4581-888d-efc558ff88ce)

-And for the **postgresql.conf** you must change the line 60 uncommenting the line and changing the word  **localhost** for a *.
+And for the **postgresql.conf** you must change the line 60 - uncommenting the line and changing the word  **localhost** for a * (asterisc symbol).
 This will allow the databse to read any IP not only the localhost.

 ![image](https://github.com/user-attachments/assets/0029c50f-4ae6-4bdb-ab01-f940603ad1dc)